cirosantilli/linux-cheat/system-call/README.md

     gcc a.c
     strace ./a.out

-#examples syscalls
+#Examples syscalls

-this section shows system calls and what they do
+This section shows system calls and what they do

-required concepts needed to understand the sytem calls are also discussed here
+Required concepts needed to understand the sytem calls are also discussed here

-##file descriptors
+##File descriptors

-file descriptors contain know the position you are in the stream
+File descriptors contain know the position you are in the stream

-file descriptors allow you to get/give data from anything outside ram:
+File descriptors allow you to get/give data from anything outside ram:

 - files
 - devices (such as you mouse, keyboard, etc)

-elated system calls are:
+Related system calls are:

-- open
+- `open`
-- close
+- `close`
-- write
+- `write`
-- read
+- `read`

 - get data to ram
 - return no of bytes read if no error